broadinstitute/2022_PERISCOPE/Hit_Calling/README.md

 This notebook inputs profiles and generates "hit lists" of genes that show significant perturbation either to their entire profile or features coming from a single channel.

+This notebook requires hours to days of computation time for a normal desktop computer on a genome-scale dataset.

 ## Inputs

 To run this notebook you will first need to run [Profile_Aggregation](../Profile_Aggregation) which generates the following profiles that are used as inputs for this notebook: